Lynsiearagon/Yapp/README.md

 -- This can be done using custom functions in React components, npm packages, or libraries.
 - I would change how the Recent Activity data is being assembled by creating a custom SQL query (using Ruby's Active Record) that searches for the 9 most recently created Reviewes, rather than looping through all of my data
 -- I made this choice at the time because I was still learning how to make better SQL queries, but now I have a better understanding of how to do so.
 I also knew that because my application was small, the loop would not slow the application down.
 -- If this was a large scale application, I recognize that this approach would not have been ideal.
+- I would use more css classes for styling, rather than styling too many individual element Ids on the page.